albayaty/cala_quantum_library/README.md

 In case you are utilizing our *n*-bit gates of CALA-*n* quantum library in your research work, we would be grateful if you cited our publication:

-A. Al-Bayaty, X. Song, M. Perkowski, "CALA-n: A quantum library for realizing cost-effective 2-, 3-, 4-, and 5-bit gates on IBM quantum computers using Bloch sphere approach, Clifford+T gates, and layouts," 2024, *arXiv:2408.01025*.
+A. Al-Bayaty, X. Song, and M. Perkowski, "CALA-n: A quantum library for realizing cost-effective 2-, 3-, 4-, and 5-bit gates on IBM quantum computers using Bloch sphere approach, Clifford+T gates, and layouts," 2024, *arXiv:2408.01025*.

 Or, using BibTeX style: